juwit/gitlab-classrooms/src/main/docs/configuration/01-configure-database.md

-# database configuration
+# Database configuration

 The following properties are used to configure database access.

-Gitlab-Classroom initializes the database when it starts, so there's no need to create anything upfront.
+_GitLab Classroom_ initializes the database schema when it starts, so there's no need to create anything upfront.

-Gitlab-Classroom only supports PostgreSQL 14.
+_GitLab Classroom_ only supports PostgreSQL 14.

-## Using env vars
+## Configure database connectivity using env vars

 | env var                     | usage               | default value |
 |-----------------------------|---------------------|---------------|